 - address one or more grand challenges involving the Earth and society,

 - develop student ability to address interdisciplinary problems,

 - improve student understanding of the nature and methods of science and developing geoscientific habits of mind,

 - make use of authentic and credible science data to learn central concepts in the context of scientific methods of inquiry, and,

 Materials Development Teams

 All InTeGrate teaching materials are developed and tested by teams of faculty drawn from at least three institutions.
-By engaging these faculty who teach different kinds of students in different types of institutional settings in collaboratively developing materials we strive to create robust, flexible materials that can be used effectively in a wide variety of settings.
+By engaging faculty who teach different kinds of students in different types of institutional settings in collaborative development of materials, we strive to create robust, flexible materials that can be used effectively in a wide variety of settings.
 This is key to creating materials that can be adopted easily by faculty who are not involved in the development.

 Each team develops and tests materials during a two year interval.
-In most cases, we anticipate that teams will be created in the spring with an intensive development taking place during the summer.
-Testing occurs during the following academic year and is followed by revision and publication of the materials.
-Teams meet face-to-face near the beginning of the development work and again after the completion of testing.
-Team members commit to participating in the collaborative design and development of the materials, piloting and testing these materials at their home institution, and revising and refining the materials based on the results of testing.
+Team members commit to participating in the collaborative design and development of materials, piloting and testing these materials at their home institution, and revising and refining the materials based on the results of testing.
 In addition, they are responsible for completing a comprehensive set of documentation that supports other faculty in using the materials, including a description of the use of the materials in their own classrooms.